 So, I started purchasing and handing out children’s books and art supplies as I traveled.
 When the kids approach me to sell or beg, I respond by handing them books, paper and pens.
 I think that this may help, little by little, to promote literacy and hopefully broaden their opportunities.
 Over the past year I’ve distributed literacy materials to children in Nicaragua, Guatemala and Mexico.

 I would love to get more people involved in this project, including our Holistic Yoga School community of teachers and students.
 If you are interested in becoming a literacy distribution point ANYwhere there are kids in need, we’d love to know about your intentions and help get you started.
 To make a donation which will be used to purchase the books and materials, please click here.

-A portion of all revenue from Holistic Yoga School is invested in this project.
+A portion of all revenue from Holistic Yoga School is invested in this project and other nonprofit literacy projects across the world.
 So, another way you can support is through participation in HYS classes, retreats and courses.